Community Profiles Midway-Pacific Highway

 - Parks & Other Community Services

-The Midway/Pacific Highway Corridor Community (e.g. Midway) is situated north of the Centre City area between Old Town and Point Loma.
-Midway encompasses approximately 800 acres of mostly flatland.
-Midway is comprised of two basic elements: the central Midway area and the narrow, linear-shaped Pacific Highway Corridor.
+The Midway-Pacific Highway Community (formerly known as Midway/Pacific Highway Corridor) is an urbanized community situated north of Downtown between Old Town and Point Loma.
+Midway-Pacific Highway encompasses approximately 800 acres of mostly flat land, and is comprised of main areas: the central Midway area; the Pacific Highway corridor; and the U.S. Marine Corps Recruit Depot.

-Maps of the historic Pueblo lands around the original Old Town location show the San Diego River emptying from Mission Valley into the San Diego Bay over land which now comprises the Midway area.
-In the mid-1800s George Derby, an army land surveyor, engineered the construction of a dike which diverted the course of the river into the channel of what is now known as the mouth of the San Diego River.
+Early maps of the area around Old Town show the San Diego River’s original forked path from Mission Valley into both Mission Bay and into San Diego Bay through Midway - Pacific Highway.
+In 1853, George Derby, an army land surveyor, engineered the construction of a dike which diverted the course of the river into the channel that is now known as the mouth of the San Diego River.

-In 1850, approximately 687 acres of land in the Middledtown area (including Pacific Highway), located between the Old Town site and New Town (Centre City), was conveyed to a group of ten early pioneers by Joshua Bean, the City's first mayor.
+In 1850, approximately 687 acres of land in the Middletown area (including Pacific Highway), located between Old Town and New Town (Downtown), was conveyed to a group of 10 early pioneers by Joshua Bean, the City's first mayor.
 These pioneers acquired and subdivided the land in an attempt to compete with New Town.
-The names of some of the original ten investors are remembered in the exisitng street name system along the Pacific Highway, including Emory, Sutherland, Noell, Estudillo, Wright, Banini, Couts, and Witherby.
+The names of some of the original 10 investors are remembered in the exisitng street name system along the Pacific Highway, including Emory, Sutherland, Noell, Estudillo, Wright, Bandini, Couts and Witherby.

 Also in the 1850s, Louis Rose, a Jewish resident of Old Town, acquired land between Old Town and La Playa.
 In the early 1860s, he deeded five acres on present-day Kenyon Street to Adath Yeshurun, San Diego’s first Jewish congregation, for a cemetery.